gawill1234/interview_codes/README.md

 kind of stupid.
 Like all the anagrams of a word (i.e., for smile it could be limes, miles, slime).
 It's an interesting problem, but writing it would take a while since you need to provide a way of storing the basic words.
-Just FYI, I would lower case all of the letters and sort the letters.
-Then I'd use that sorted string as a sort of key to the word list.
-I.e.,
+See below for my solution to that based on "are two words anagrams".

+So, did I write these?
+Yes, I did.
+Could I do them in 30 or 45 minutes on some skills test?
+I doubt it.
+To do them in the time those goofy tests give you, I'd have to go here and copy the one from here into the answer.

+And I don't remember every little thing about every language feature.
+I've usually found it is enough to know that a capability exists within a language and then look it up.

 ## anagrams of a string
 ```